marina601/discover-malta/README.md

 4. As a first-time user, I want to understand the benefits of booking my holiday itinerary with the provider.
 5. As a first-time user, I want to add the trips which I like to my favourites.
 6. As a first-time user, I want to find a variety of experiences suited for different ages and requirements.
-7. As a first-time user, I want to navigate the site easily and view site on different screen sizes.
+7. As a first-time user, I want to navigate the site easily and view the site on different screen sizes.
 8. As a first-time user, I want to have a good overview of what the site has to offer and then click on the button to view more information about a specific trip if interested.